foundry-rs/book/src/forge/invariant-testing.md

 }
 ```

 This setup will call `foo.addToA()` and `foo.addToB()` with a 50%-50% probability distribution with fuzzed inputs.
 Inevitably, the inputs will start to cause overflows and the function calls will start reverting.
-Since the default configuration in invariant testing is `fail_on_revert = true`, this will not cause the tests to fail.
+Since the default configuration in invariant testing is `fail_on_revert = false`, this will not cause the tests to fail.
 The invariants will hold throughout the rest of the fuzzing campaign and the result is that the test will pass.
 The output will look something like this:

 ```
 [PASS] invariant_A() (runs: 50, calls: 10000, reverts: 5533)